thisisamardeep/portfolio/_posts/2024-02-14-knapstack.md

 So we can reduce our knapstack problem to size 2.

 Case 3) Size of last item is more that the maximum weight knapstack can hold.
-We just return from this case since we know that this item cannot be part of final result.
+We just leave this case since we know that this item cannot be part of final result.
+But even in this case we need to run the knapstack over the reaming n-1 items.

 Let us start with 2 simple c++ files the driver code and our recursive code: